Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 21 Agustus 2025 12.28.50 UTC
+- WIB: Kamis, 21 Agustus 2025 13.50.18 UTC
-- WITA: Kamis, 21 Agustus 2025 13.28.50 UTC
+- WITA: Kamis, 21 Agustus 2025 14.50.18 UTC
-- WIT: Kamis, 21 Agustus 2025 14.28.50 UTC
+- WIT: Kamis, 21 Agustus 2025 15.50.18 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

 Kategori: technology